GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/07.661-670/09.Lead-Thou-Me-On/docs.md

 ---
+title: |
-title: 669.
-Lead Thou Me On
+    669. Lead Thou Me On - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 669.
+Lead Thou Me On.
+Lead Thou me on, and then my feet tho' weary, Shall never falter in life's rugged way; And tho' my pathway lead thro' wilds most dreary, Guided by thee my feet shall never stray.
+    keywords:  |
-    keywords: Christ in Song, Lead Thou Me On, Lead Thou me on, and then my feet tho&#039; weary,
+        Christ in Song, adventhymnals, advent hymnals, Lead Thou Me On, Lead Thou me on, and then my feet tho' weary.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 669. LEAD THOU ME ON
+####  Christ in Song,

 ```txt
 1.